ftsrg/graph-analyzer/README.md

 ## Use the library

-For examples, please consult the test classes and visit [Model Analyzer Examples](https://github.com/ZsoltKovari/model-analyzer-examples).
+For examples, please consult the test classes.

+For visualizing results, use the R scripts at https://github.com/FTSRG/model-analyzer-visualization/.

 ## License